Our Verdict

 The Monowrap® construction and Climate Control footbed also provide excellent support and ventilation, ensuring comfort throughout the journey.

-While the Newton Ridge showcases exceptional adherence, the Renegade GTX Mid boot excels in stability, making it a strong contender for those seeking a comfortable hiking boot.
+While the Newton Ridge showcases exceptional adherence, the Renegade GTX Mid boot excels in stability, making it a strong contender for those seeking comfortable hiking boots.

 Keen Targhee III Waterproof Mid